Let’s keep these three concepts in mind – Price, Time, Volume.

 Now as breakout strategy and mean reversion complement each other; it also suggests us to look for confirmation on trading opportunity based on mean reversion.

 You can see the scrip is traded most at 217 zone.
 It’s traded medium at 220 zone and traded lower at 222.50 zone.
 So who traded at the 222.50 zone?

-There are four kinds of transactions in market; so there will be four types of trades which may happen there –
+There are four kinds of transactions in the market; so there will be four types of trades which may happen there –

-They meant that in that timeframe that candle ended in that color.
+They meant that in that timeframe that candle ended in that colour.
 Green or Blue generally represents +ve, Red or Black generally represents -ve.
 It has nothing to do with volume.
 Just basic beautification.

 In the case of a Doji.
 Well, perfect Doji means Open-Close = 0 which is impossible almost considering the noise of the market.
 Most brokers consider this as red.
 Some broker considers this as green.
 Anyways it won’t matter.